SoftDev2425/mtogo-exam-repo/readme.md

 ## Docker

 These are the docker containers on the MTOGO platform.
 As a container orchestrator, we use docker compose.
-Our docker-compose.yml file can be found here [insert link here]
+Our docker-compose.yml file can be found here [insert link here] using watchtower to update containers automatically when a new image is pushed to the registry (GitHub Container Registry).
+Looks for the latest image and updates the container if a new image is available.

 REFORMULATE THIS

 FIX THE STRUCTURE OF THE DOCKER COMPOSE BEFORE INSERTING IMAGE